 Sales have been robust, enabling the firm to grow steadily since inception of the company.
+Snappy has not invested heavily in post-sales support.
+This has sometimes led to long wait times for its call center.

 Pricing

 Snappy's priority is to maintain competitive pricing compared to other providers of simplified insurance products.
 The marketing department has considerable influence with the actuarial and pricing group.
 Frank Veltro is very much involved with approving final pricing as new product series are rolled out.